github/docs/content/actions/using-workflows/workflow-commands-for-github-actions.md

 During the execution of a workflow, the runner generates temporary files that can be used to perform certain actions.
 The path to these files are exposed via environment variables.
 You will need to use UTF-8 encoding when writing to these files to ensure proper processing of the commands.
 Multiple commands can be written to the same file, separated by newlines.

+To escape values of environment variables written to the `GITHUB_ENV` environment file, you can use single quotes instead of double quotes.

 {% powershell %}

 {% note %}